-- 8. Examine the oracle.log file for any errors. - 9.
-Run the \$ITNMHOME/bin/ncp_mib command to ensure that the ncmib database is fully populated with SNMP data from the MIBs before a discovery is run. - 10.
+- 5. Examine the oracle.log file for any errors. - 6.
+Run the \$ITNMHOME/bin/ncp_mib command to ensure that the ncmib database is fully populated with SNMP data from the MIBs before a discovery is run. - 7.
 If you want your Network Manager GUI to use the database schema you created, then you need to configure access to the new topology database schema and re-create your network views (see related tasks later in this section).

-"Configuring GUI access to the topology database" on page 85 If you have changed the NCIM settings, you must configure access for the Network Manager Web applications.
+"Updating NCIM access settings in the GUI" on page 86

+If you have changed the NCIM settings, you must configure access to NCIM for the Network Manager Web applications.